K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 2. Update the key and value of syslog_drain_url in VCAP_SERVICES when the application reboots.
 3. DEAs continuously stream application logs from the Loggregator.
 4. If syslog_drain_url exists in VCAP_SERVICES, the DEA tags the field in the log.
-5. The Loggregator log streams by tagging the key on the designated location with the value.
+5. The Loggregator logs streams by tagging the key on the designated location with the value.

 3. Bind Rest API Implementation